HaxeFoundation/haxe-evolution/proposals/0000-immutable-wrappers.md

 Is it feasible for the compiler to try to infer `@:pure`-ness of a method body?

 There should probably be a way for methods to auto-"constify" their return value as field access does, i.e. you can call this method on a value or a Const, but if called on the Const, the return value is a Const too.
 This would be useful for getters, array access, iterators...
+One option is to allow `@:pure` to take a type as an optional argument: `@:pure(Const<Array<T>>)`.
+This would mean that when the method is called on a `Const` value, the return value will be cast to `Const<Array<T>>` instead of the usual return type.

 In some cases it may be necessary to use `untyped` to convert a Const back to its original value (for example in a method which accepts `Const<T>` as an argument; Neko's Array.concat was one case where this was necessary.)
 In my opinion this is okay and shouldn't be feared. `untyped` removes the type system's ability to make correctness guarantees, which is okay as long as its use is self-contained and easy enough to reason about so we can make those guarantees ourselves.